-What Are Parent Claims In A Daycare Negligence Or Abuse Case?
+What Are Parent Claims In A Daycare Negligence Or Abuse Case in Texas?

-Parents of children who were abused at daycare often want to know what is a daycare lawsuit.
-There are always two claims involved in these types of lawsuits: The first claim is for the parents and that covers the medical expenses in the past and up until the time the lawsuit is resolved as well as any of the medical bills that will be incurred in between the time the lawsuit's done and the time that child reaches 18, or beyond if it's even a more permanent disability.
-Those medical bill claims are involving the parents because it's your responsibility as parents to take care of those.
+Parents of children who were abused at daycare often want to know what a daycare lawsuit entails.
+There are always two claims involved in these types of lawsuits: The first claim is compensation for the parents--which covers the medical expenses in the past and up until the lawsuit is resolved--as well as any of the medical bills that will be incurred in between the time the lawsuit is done and the time the child turns 18; or beyond, if it's a permanent disability.

 What Are Child Claims In A Daycare Negligence or Abuse Case?

-The majority of the claim is for the child and the parents generally are the representatives or guardians of the child that is involved in the case.
-That claim involves more of the personal injury aspect.
-Such as the noneconomic damages that really we all know and understand in our lives.
-Which is the pain and suffering that, that child has to go through, as well as the mental anguish that, that child has sustained or will sustain in the future from such a traumatic event as a young child.
+The majority of the claim against the daycare is for the child; the parents generally are the representatives or guardians of the child that is involved in the case.
+That claim involves more of the personal injury aspect, like the noneconomic claims, which may be pain and suffering that the child has to go through, as well as the mental anguish that the child has sustained or will sustain in the future from such a traumatic event as a young child.
 We know that memories cannot be erased; unfortunately, these memories often tend to last a lifetime.

-We also factor in physical impairment which means what the child has difficulty doing for any amount of time or will have difficulty doing in the future if there's a permanent injury that impacts any activities or passions or abilities they ever did in the past or would have wanted to do in the future in their lives.
-It also includes disfigurement, so if there’s any visual scarring or visible injuries involved either in the past or the future, that would be included in that as well.
-Depending on the age and some external factors, any earning capacity claim, which is economic damages claim that would've kicked in beyond the child's age of 18, can also be considered as well.
+We also factor in physical impairment, which means physical difficulties the child faces that impact any activities, passions, or abilities that they may have had in the past or would have wanted to do in the future.
+It also includes disfigurement, meaning there’s visual scarring or visible injuries involved either in the past or the future.
+Depending on the age and some external factors, any earning capacity claim, which is an economic damages claim that would kick in beyond the child's age of 18, can also be considered as well.

 Each of these depends on evaluating the legal elements of those claims and whether or not each case fits them.
-But parents always wanna know what are the available claims for the parents as well as the child at that point in and to the future.
-And that gives a pretty good broad basis of the different aspects of the two claims that are always involved in a daycare case and involving an injury or death to a child.
+That gives a pretty good, broad basis of the different aspects of the two claims that are always involved in a daycare case and involving an injury or death to a child.

-What Are The Rights That Parents Have Regarding A Death To Their Child?
+What Rights Do Parents Have Regarding the Death of Their Child?

-Has your child has been hurt while attending a daycare?
-Make sure to fill out an incident report, check out our article on the importance of doing so.
+Has your child been hurt while attending a daycare?
+Make sure to fill out an incident report, and be sure to check out our article on the importance of doing so.
 Additionally, be sure to report the incident to the state.
 You can find out how to get in contact with the state's childcare licensing department here.
-If you have any questions, whether as a parent, a family member or a concerned loved one, give us a call at 214-888-2216.
-We've got a lot of free information for you both on our website, our YouTube channel and at our office that we can send to you in person for you to read and be informed in handling one of these cases.
+If you have any questions, whether as a parent, a family member or a concerned loved one, give us a call at 214-699-4409.
+We have free information for you on our website, our YouTube channel, and at our office that we can send to you by mail.
 We want you to know your rights as parents and as a family.
-We look forward to hearing from you and just know that we're here for you, no matter what.
+We look forward to hearing from you and know that we're here for you, no matter what.